michaelsembwever/Possom/README.txt

 =======================================
-About SESAT
+About Possom
 =======================================

-More information about SESAT can be found at http://sesat.no http://sesam.no/omoss
+More information about Possom can be found at http://sesat.no http://sesam.no/omoss

-SESAT is licensed under GNU's Affero General Public License version 3 (or later).
+Possom is licensed under GNU's Lesser General Public License version 3 (or later).
 See LICENSE.txt for full license.

 =======================================